Tyler799/Morrowind-2020/Morrowind_2019.md

 8) Want mods to add atmosphere or to give you a more immersive experience?
 * [Mountainous Red Mountain](http://www.nexusmods.com/morrowind/mods/42125/?) - Makes Red Mountain much bigger, at the cost of breaking compatibility with any mod centered in and around Red Mountain.
 It's popular enough that there are compatibility patches for most popular mods.
 I believe there's a patch for Julan and another patch for Greater Dwemer Ruins 1.0.
-* [Gondoliers](http://www.nexusmods.com/morrowind/mods/43291/?), Boats (http://www.nexusmods.com/morrowind/mods/42270/?), Silt Striders (http://www.nexusmods.com/morrowind/mods/42267/?).
+* [Gondoliers](http://www.nexusmods.com/morrowind/mods/43291/?), [Boat](http://www.nexusmods.com/morrowind/mods/42270/?), [Silt Striders](http://www.nexusmods.com/morrowind/mods/42267/?).
 All by abot.
 Travel in real time instead of instantaneously!
-* [Where are all birds going](http://www.nexusmods.com/morrowind/mods/43128/?) and Water Life (http://www.nexusmods.com/morrowind/mods/42417/?), by the same wonderful guy who made the above mods, adds birds and aquatic creatures to Morrowind.
+* [Where are all birds going](http://www.nexusmods.com/morrowind/mods/43128/?) and [Water Life](http://www.nexusmods.com/morrowind/mods/42417/?), by the same wonderful guy who made the above mods, adds birds and aquatic creatures to Morrowind.
 * [Animated Morrowind](http://abitoftaste.altervista.org/morrowind/index.php?option=downloads&task=info&id=39&Itemid=50) - Adds NPCs to the game with new and unique animations to make the world feel more alive.
 * [Starfire's NPC Additions](http://mw.modhistory.com/download-90-13583) - Adds a ton more generic NPCs to the world to make it feel more lively, with a lot less 'getting destroyed by a high level vampire on the road to Pelagiad in the fucking DAYLIGHT' than Morrowind Comes Alive had.
 (I'm not bitter or anything.)